Probuddho14/Projects/README.md

-# Information and Instructions
+# Information:
-+ **This is a To-Do List web app made using HTML, CSS, javascript, jQuery, Bootstrap, and Popper.js.**
++ **This is a To-Do List web app made using HTML, CSS, javaScript, jQuery, Bootstrap, and Popper.js.**

 + **It is a feature packed interactive To-Do List web-app.**